Generalized quasirandom properties of expanding graph sequencesedding: Conclusions

 In most of the real-life problems, we want just to find regular partitions that minimize discrepancies both within and between clusters, such that vertices of the same cluster behave similarly towards vertices of the same (own or other) cluster.
-This new paradigm for structural decomposition relies on minimizing the within- and between-cluster discrepancies by means of the normalized modularity matrix.
+This new paradigm for structural decomposition (see~\cite{Pelillo}) relies on minimizing the within- and between-cluster discrepancies by means of the normalized modularity matrix.
 Depending on the number and sign of the so-called structural eigenvalues of this matrix, inferences can be made on the number of the underlying clusters and the type of connection between them.
-Furthermore, based on SD or SVD, the structure of the actual data set can be explored.
-The problem can as well be generalized to rectangular arrays, e.g., for biclustering genes and conditions of microarrays at the same time, when we want to find clusters of similarly functioning genes that equally (not especially weakly or strongly) influence conditions of the same cluster.
+Furthermore, even if not all of the the generalized quasirandom properties hold, the PII $\Rightarrow$ PIII implication of Theorem~\ref{ekv} makes it possible to reveal the structure of the actual data with spectral tools.
+The problem can as well be generalized to rectangular arrays, e.g., for biclustering genes and conditions of microarrays at the same time, when we want to find clusters of similarly functioning genes that equally (not especially weakly or strongly) influence conditions of the same cluster, see~\cite{Bolla10}.
+Sometimes, the graph sequence develops in time (e.g., internet or keyword--document matrices), but still we want to find some fixed number of underlying clusters (like user groups or topics) with spectral clustering.